Some scientists say that a dog’s sense of smell is 1,000,000 times better than humans.

 But how can you put their noses to work, and play scent games without attending expensive classes?

-In this guide, we’ll share why nose work is so important for dogs.
+In this guide, we’ll share why nose work for Spaniels is so important.
 We’ll also share five scent games you can play at home, plus answers to common questions you might have about this type of dog enrichment.

 Dogs have a natural instinct to smell; it’s how they’d survive decades ago.
 They’ve turned into pets since then–but their instinct to sniff hasn’t gone.